 Stating a minimum level of spousal support, aka alimony or maintenance, to be provided to a stay-at-home spouse in the event of divorce.

 If you or someone you know is getting married soon, a prenuptial agreement should be part of the conversation.
 Consult an experienced Lombard prenuptial agreement attorney to discuss your options.
-For a free consultation about your situation, call Mevorah Law Offices LLC at 630-932-9100.
+For a free consultation about your situation, call Mevorah & Giglio Law Offices at 630-932-9100.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: